 - The total number of units assigned for the thesis or project may not exceed 6, or be less than 2.

-- Students are expected to be enrolled each semester while working on their project, examination, or thesis ( Continuous Enrollment).
+- Students are expected to be enrolled each semester while working on their project, examination, or thesis.

-- Advisers should assure that the culminating experience selected by the student is appropriate to that student’s particular program emphasis, career goals, and ability.
+- Advisers should assure that the culminating experience selected by the student is appropriate to that student’s particular program emphasis and career goals.

 - It is imperative that programs and individual committee advisers set early dates for completion of the exam, thesis, or project.
-This will ensure sufficient time for completing the review, grading, and submission of master’s degree clearance paperwork by the graduate coordinator to the Graduate Division by the posted deadline.
+This will ensure sufficient time for completing the review, grading, and submission of graduate degree clearance paperwork by the graduate coordinator to the Graduate Division by the posted deadline.
 Students are counting on the timely posting of their degrees!
 If the required, signed clearance forms have not been submitted by the deadlines listed, students’ graduation dates may be delayed or postponed to the following semester or term.

 Additionally, for both the thesis and project:

-It is important that faculty members meet regularly with the student each term that the student is enrolled, to analyze that student’s progress toward completion of the thesis/project.
+It is important that faculty members meet regularly with the student each term the student is enrolled to analyze that student’s progress toward completion of the thesis/project.

 Note: A grade of RP will be entered on-line unless faculty feel that progress toward the degree is not being made, in which case a grade of “I” may be assigned.

 No academic distinction is made between a thesis and a project.
 Either one is acceptable as a means of fulfilling the requirements of the master’s degree.
 Coordinators provide essential guidance and instructions on whether a student should enroll in 298 (project) or 299 (thesis).